Steve Irwin’s Niece, Rebecca Lobie, Sets Instagram On Fire In Skimpy Red Bikini

 “You are goddess,” proclaimed a third.

-It is just a number of sultry photos posted by the Ozzie.
-In fact, this past July, she donned a swimsuit so revealing that veered perilously close to a wardrobe malfunction.
+It is just one of a number of sultry photos posted by the Ozzie.
+In fact, this past July, she wore a swimsuit so revealing that it veered perilously close to a wardrobe malfunction.

 In the triple-picture post, she wore a hot pink halter bathing suit.
 It is completely open at the sides, not only revealing much of her torso, but a serious amount of sideboob.
 The color of the bathing suit highlighted her golden tan, and she once again accessorized with a pair of oversized sunglasses, as well as a gold “R” necklace.

-The two other pictures in the carousel included her two friends, and she used the hashtag #girlstrip in her caption.
+The other pictures in the carousel included her two friends, and she used the hashtag #girlstrip in her caption.

 “Stunning!” one user wrote of the picture.